babase package

 Bases: Exception

-Examples of this include calling UI functions within an Activity context or calling scene manipulation functions outside of a game context.
+Examples of this include calling UI functions within an activity context or calling scene manipulation functions outside of a scene context.

 class babase.ContextRef[source]